Uberspace/manual/source/firstday-ubernauts.rst

 - Your U6 domains like ``https://julia.amnesia.uberspace.de`` will no longer be available because you moved to another host and it is no longer possible to use this domain scheme even for U7 hosts.

-- You can add subdomains like ``https://sub.isabell.uber.space`` to your default domain but in difference to U6, you still need to :ref:`add them <web-domains>` to your Uberspace account.
+- You can add subdomains like ``https://sub.isabell.uber.space`` to your default domain but in difference to U6, you still need to :doc:`add them <web-domains>` to your Uberspace account.

 - It is no longer possible to use wildcard subdomains, you have to add each domain like ``www.example.com`` or ``cloud.example.com`` separately.

-- You will not have to take care for HTTPS/TLS or Lets Encrypt certificates, everything is :ref:`fully automated <web-https>` and all web connections are encrypted.
+- You will not have to take care for HTTPS/TLS or Lets Encrypt certificates, everything is :doc:`fully automated <web-https>` and all web connections are encrypted.

-- You will have a :ref:`Tor Onion Service web address <web-tor>` for your account.
+- You will have a :doc:`Tor Onion Service web address <web-tor>` for your account.

 Mailing